 Learn more about our procurement process and how your company can participate in SWIFT…

-The RFPQ is expected to be released on May 12, 2017 with the primary focus being on stage one of the process.
+The RFPQ was released on May 12, 2017 with the primary focus being on stage one of the process.

 Stage one of the RFPQ process will require respondents to share information about the exact location of their existing infrastructure and known service gaps, as well as their business structure and financial capabilities.
 The RFPQ will begin the process of establishing critical network standards and eligibility criteria for building the SWIFT network.

 The location and amount of fibre-optic infrastructure built in each community will be determined by the final overall design of the project, as informed by the RFPQ process.
 The final proposed project design will be released through RFP in late 2017 and confirmed when respondents are selected to build out the project.